johnemmanuelbond/loggers.larders/content/Locations/The North/Ruined Tower.md

 [ambient sound](https://www.youtube.com/watch?v=CXHDzj4s9zA&list=RDCXHDzj4s9zA&start_radio=1)
 > To take the left-hand pass you have to duck through a warped jagged opening in the stone.
 Emerging on the other side, a long and narrow chamber extends 60ft ahead, gradually sloping downwards.
 Every 10 feet or so there are these jagged ridges along the curved cavern walls, floor, and ceiling.
 The floor itself is littered with debris, but, unlike in the earlier room, you can actually see a good amount shattered stonework peeking through.
 A musky scent, mixed in with dust, makes you sneeze.
 >
 > That red fluid from before is not much more than a tiny little trickle in this room, periodically pooling at those ridges before snaking towards to the left where... about halfway down the chamber the left side descends rapidly into darkness.
 The right half of this chamber continues down at the same rate towards, at the edge of everyone's vision, a snaking mess of... roots!, seems interwoven with a familiar mess of rotten wood twisted metal.
-But within that pile you see
+As you focus un on that pile you see shadows moving, which strikes you as weird until you realize there's a dull glow coming from within.

 **Ambience**
 - Constant faint squeaking, clicking, and rustling